glowdigitalmedia/glowmachine-docker/README.md

 Dockerfile to create a container with all the environment needed for development of the GlowMachine.

+**Note:** images for PostgreSQL, MongoDB, Memcached and RabbitMQ will be automatically rebuilt by docker.io hub and pushed to glow/\<servicename\>:latest

 ## Salt
 Install salt using the [salt bootstrap][salt-bootstrap] script.